See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Individual athletes and relay teams will use bike racks consisting of a long horizontal bar about 4.5 feet off the ground.
 Hang the front of your bike seat on the horizontal bar, with adjacent bikes racked on alternating sides of the bar as shown here.
 There should be space for ~8 bikes per rack if things are arranged efficiently.
 Try to be space-efficient there as well!

-Super youth will use the blue bike racks located in front of the Aquatic Center.
+Athletes should not use the blue bike racks located in front of the Aquatic Center.
+Those are for volunteers, spectators, and other non-athlete visitors.

 Question: Should I wear my swim suit on the bike and run or should I change clothes?